RyanL123/HowDidWeGetHereBot/README.md

 **What it does**

-- Tag everyone who doesn't have the paid role
+- Display everyone who doesn't have the paid role
 - Automatically removes everyone's paid role at the start of the month

 **What it can't do**